Heavy rain pummels the East Coast and sparks isolated flash flooding

 In Maryland, emergency responders rescued multiple people from flooded vehicles in communities northeast of Baltimore.

-Officials there also preemptively closed roads prone to flooding, shuttered schools and libraries early and opened emergency shelters as more thunderstorms were expected across Maryland into the evening.
+Officials there also preemptively closed roads prone to flooding, shuttered schools and libraries early and opened emergency shelters as more thunderstorms were expected across Maryland.
 Flood watches and warnings were issued across the state.

 Airports in New York, New Jersey and Philadelphia all reported scores of flight delays and cancellations into Thursday evening.